Lesson 3: p5.js Serial In

 let pHtmlMsg; // used for displaying messages via html (optional)

-Then create the Serial object in setup(), setup the callback functions, and attempt to automatically connect to previously approved ports.
-So, setup() should look like:
+Then create the Serial object in setup(), set up callbacks, and attempt to auto-connect to previously approved ports:

 function setup() {